jreinke/magento-suffix-static-files/README.md

 ## Overview

-This extension allows you to add a query parameter to static files (js and css).
+This extension allows you to add a query parameter to static files (JS and CSS).
 This is especially useful to force browser reloading files and to update your website design.

 ## Installation

-### Magento CE 1.6.x, 1.7.x, 1.8.x
+### Magento CE 1.6.x, 1.7.x, 1.8.x, 1.9.x

 Install with [modgit](https://github.com/jreinke/modgit):